-Grounds for appeal to the State Residence Committee from the institutional decision on appeal shall be that the institutional disposition of the application for classification or reclassification violated State or federal law or was inconsistent with the provisions of this manual.
-There shall be no other grounds for appeal.
-Final disposition of the appeal by the State Residence Committee shall be deemed to exhaust the administrative remedies of the appellant with respect to the institutional classification or reclassification action appealed from.
+Final disposition of an appeal by the State Residence Committee shall be deemed to exhaust the administrative remedies of the appellant with respect to the institutional classification or reclassification.

 The decision of the official or office of the institution responsible initially for residence classification or reclassification decisions may be appealed by the institution to an institutional appeals agent or body designated by the institution's chief executive officer.
 Only the institution's chief executive officer or his or her duly appointed agent shall have the authority to enter an institutional appeal.
 If an initial residence classification is appealed by the institution to the institutional appeals agency and the initial residence classification is confirmed upon that appeal, the initial classification may not be further appealed by the institution to the State Residence Committee.
 This limitation upon institutional appeals shall not prohibit institutional inquiry to the State Residence Committee for purposes of general advice or other assistance.